static-generator/arrowsmith7/README.md

 here are my interests
 - Drawing
-I don't have my art photographed so i just draw:)
+I don't have my art photographed so I just draw:)

 - Scroll thru Social media
-I have Facebook, X
+I have Facebook, X, and Insta.
+I'm not adding them here.
-- watch Formula One, I know it's odd for a girl to watch motorsport just let me cook here.

-  My fav games
-!
+- Watch Formula One
+Idk how to exdplain it but I'm just say it anyways, fast cars go nyooom